antonfirsov/docs/2016/09-Sep/porting-EF6-to-EFCore/porting-EF6-to-EFCore.md

 ```
 Notes
 -----
-The approaches described above, which override low-level components of Entity Framework Core, should not be considered as long term solutions.
-The API’s for accessing internal services may change in the future releases, and there is the risk that the application will break when updated to a new version of Entity Framework Core.
+The approaches described above, which override low-level components of Entity Framework Core, should not be considered as long-term solutions.
+The APIs for accessing internal services may change in the future releases, and there is a risk that the application will break when updated to a new version of Entity Framework Core.

 Useful Links
 ---------